Career Fair: the odds show you are blowing it

 “CAREER FAIRS ARE NOT CAR / WEDDING / HOME SHOWS.
 CAREER FAIRS ARE INTERVIEWS.”

 They are not go-sees or information gathering events.
 They are interviews.
 The people behind these booths are recruiters and hiring managers.
-At a car show the car manufacture is the one selling the product to you.
+At a car show the car manufacturer is the one selling the product to you.
 Anyone can walk up to the booth and buy the car or the white wedding dress.
 At a job fair, make no mistake, the company is buying you.
-They are the ones that is forking over the money in the form of a salary.
+They are the ones that are forking over the money in the form of a salary.
 You are the dog and the pony show.
 The company usually only has ONE job in any particular department.
 Uno, Single, One.
 You do not get to pick from the line up of all the companies and say “OK, you get to hire me”.
 There is no second place.
 The company is picking you, and there are a lot of “you’s” in this room.

-You can walk around a car show / home show / wedding show and visit every booth, collecting free logo’d shit and no one will know the difference.
+You can walk around a car show/home show/wedding show and visit every booth, collecting free logo’d shit and no one will know the difference.
 Don’t get me wrong, I LOVE free shit.
 You are not expected to do any research for any of these vendors.
 Your goal is to bring back literature that tells you about the product, dump it out on your dining room table and drool over it like a kid on October 31.
 You go to each booth expecting them to feed you the product information and give you free stuff.
 As much as I do it, I do not want to explain what Acme Publishing does to any college graduate.
 I want the college grad explaining it to ME!

-Typical day at a career fair
+A typical day at a career fair

 The event is being held in a large auditorium of some sort.
 There are 100 companies present, maybe more.
 If this is a college affair, students from neighboring schools will be in attendance.
 Yes, they snuck in and, they are potentially taking your job.
 It’s a great tactic and always shows the recruiter initiative.
 Trust me, if they snuck in or drove from a neighboring city, they did their homework.
 They didn’t drive a few hours to “find out who is here”.
 They know what companies are here and these candidates mean business.
 If I am talking to a great candidate, short of coming from prison, what do I care where they come from?

 What you see from the front of the booth is like any other wedding show, car show, or convention you have attended in the past.
-Every company is trying to hawk it’s wares.
-Some are obviously spending a lot of money with sponsorships, booth space, standing signage made of space age materials, and maybe a big screen TV’s with a loop showing good-looking employees that are happy in the workplace.
+Every company is trying to hawk its wares.
+Some are obviously spending a lot of money with sponsorships, booth space, standing signage made of space-age materials, and maybe a big screen TVs with a loop showing good-looking employees that are happy in the workplace.
 No booth is complete without the obligatory logo’ed swag.
 Key chains, squishy toys.
 My favorites: tins of tiny mints and the Purell dispensers.
 Do not let this scene fool you.
 You are not in Kansas anymore Dorothy!

 The folks behind the booths are usually young, attractive, and have great smiles.
 They are the ones that can stand all day long and keep folks engaged.
 (Think booth babes or cheerleaders) To most of the candidates, these folks look like they have the best job in the world.
 Other companies will show up with just a tablecloth and some marketing materials.
 No job fair would be complete without the bitter, old, HR person that sits down behind the booth and just looks up at the hopeful candidates.
 These guys don’t get out of their chairs except for lunch.
 Very depressing.